corda/cdl-example/README.md

 A core element of the CDL Smart Contract view is that Corda States can be in different statuses.
 When in different statuses there are different restrictions on the form of the state and the transitions that state can make.

-To Identify ContractStates as requiring a status property we introduce new interfaces `StatusState`, together with `Status`, which is an interface for the status property.
+Contract States which require a status property should implement the `StatusState` interface.
+This requires `val status: Status?` to be implemented by the Contract State.

-Status is nullable because we want to be able to represent no State as a status `null`.
+`status` is nullable because we want to be able to represent no State as a status `null`.
 For example, when defining Paths allowed in transactions which have no input state we define the input status as null and map null -> allowed Paths.

 ```kotlin
 /**